Over the last twelve months, we have seen a growing number of investors and developers utilise bridging finance to finance their property investments.

 Growing in popularity due to the relaxation of planning laws is the conversion of commercial properties to residential properties.
 As a solution to the increasing demand for housing and the closure of many businesses due to the pandemic, these conversions are providing great investment opportunities for developers.
 The deregulation has resulted in a far simpler and more cost-effective planning approval process, leading to many investors and developers cashing in on this new method of creating housing.

-Not only are developers benefitting, but towns and cities are experiencing much needed regeneration, after the devastating effect of the pandemic on the UK economy.
+Not only are developers benefiting, but towns and cities are experiencing much-needed regeneration after the devastating effect of the pandemic on the UK economy.

-The advantage of commercial property is that they are often situated in prime locations, with excellent access to bars, restaurants, transport links, job opportunities and other attractive amenities.
-Many commercial buildings are on the market at extremely competitive prices, therefore securing a good deal for a developer can lead to a very lucrative investment with the potential to make significant capital growth.
+The advantage of commercial property is that it is often situated in prime locations with excellent access to bars, restaurants, transport links, job opportunities, and other attractive amenities.
+Many commercial buildings are on the market at extremely competitive prices; therefore, securing a good deal for a developer can lead to a very lucrative investment with the potential to generate significant capital growth.

 When it comes to funding, developers and investors are turning to bridging finance.
 In direct reaction, many lenders are now offering specialised bridging loans in order to meet this new demand.